Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Experiments

-We further demonstrate the qualitative experimental comparison results in \figref{fig:surface_dtu_sk3d}.
-It can be seen that although Geo-NeuS has the best quantitative evaluation metrics, it loses some of the fine details, such as the small dents on the metal can in DTU 97.
+We further demonstrate the qualitative comparison results on glossy scenes from the SK3D and DTU datasets in \figref{fig:surface_dtu_sk3d}.
+It can be seen that although Geo-NeuS has better quantitative evaluation metrics on DTU, it loses some of the fine details, such as the small dents on the metal can in DTU 97.
 By visualizing the results of the SK3D dataset, we can validate that our method can reconstruct glossy surfaces without explicit geometric supervision.
+For NeRO, even in scenarios with a simple background and straightforward geometry, it still tends to lose certain details of the dataset and fills in shadowed areas (Pot and Jug).
+Furthermore, NeRO not only struggles to accurately restore detailed information but also fails to address the negative impact of partial highlights on geometry (DTU97).
+More DTU results are in Appx~\nolinkfigref{fig:compare_nero_dtu_fig}.

-We then show the qualitative results for surface reconstruction compared with NeuS, Ref-NeRF, IndiSG, PhySG, and NVDiffrec on the Shiny dataset, which is a synthetic dataset with glossy surfaces.
-From \figref{fig:surface_shiny}, we can observe that NeuS is easily affected by highlights, and the geometry reconstructed by Ref-NeRF has strong noise.
-PhySG is slightly better than IndiSG on the Shiny synthetic dataset with jointly optimizing materials and surfaces, such as toaster and car scenes, but still can not handle complex highlights.
-NVDiffrec works well on the teapot model but fails on other more challenging glossy surfaces.
-Our method is able to produce clean glossy surfaces without being affected by the issues caused by highlights.
-Overall, our approach demonstrates superior performance in surface reconstruction, especially on glossy surfaces with specular highlights.
+We further show qualitative results for surface reconstruction compared with NeuS, Ref-NeRF, IndiSG, PhySG, and NVDiffrec on the Shiny dataset, which is a synthetic dataset with glossy surfaces.
+From \figref{fig:surface_shiny_part}, we can observe that NeuS is easily affected by highlights, and the geometry reconstructed by Ref-NeRF has strong noise.
+PhySG is slightly better than IndiSG on the Shiny synthetic dataset with jointly optimizing materials and surfaces, such as toaster and car scenes, but still can not handle bright reflections.
+NeRO cannot accurately reconstruct the spoon in the coffee scene and performed poorly in the toaster bottom panel.
+The results of other scenarios in the Shiny dataset are shown in Appx~\nolinkfigref{fig:surface_shiny}.
+Our method can produce clean glossy surfaces without being affected by the issues caused by highlights.
+Overall, our approach demonstrates superior performance in surface reconstruction, especially on glossy surfaces.
+Additionally, we compare our method with Ref-NeuS~\cite{Refneus} in~\figref{fig:ref-neus}.
+Ref-NeuS’s approach is easily affected by complex specular highlights, leading to suboptimal results on models in Shiny and SK3D with complex highlights.

+For completeness, we also conducted experiments on the Glossy dataset~\citep{nero}, in which NeRO~\citep{nero} excels.
+In \figref{fig:bear}, we compared the reconstruction results of the bear scene with NeuS and NeRO, while other scenes are shown in Appx~\nolinkfigref{fig:compare_nero_glossy_fig}.
+It can be seen that our method and NeRO achieved comparable results on the Glossy dataset.
+Additional Chamfer distance metrics for the other scenes of the Glossy dataset are presented in Appx~\nolinktabref{tab:compare_nero_glossy_tab}.